-The Commission established the Negotiation Forum as one of the ways for stakeholders to thoroughly scrutinise and test SA Water’s draft regulatory business proposal before it is submitted to the Commission in October 2019 was been thoroughly tested by a wide range of stakeholders.
-The Negotiation Forum was comprised of the Customer Negotiation Committee, the SA Water Negotiation Team and an Independent Probity Advisor (appointed by the Commission)
+The Commission established the Negotiation Forum as one of the ways for stakeholders to thoroughly scrutinise and test SA Water’s draft regulatory business proposal before it is submitted to the Commission in October 2019.
+The Negotiation Forum was comprised of the Customer Negotiation Committee, SA Water Negotiation Team, and an Independent Probity Advisor.

 Customer Negotiation Committee members

 The Commission has established the Customer Negotiation Committee to elicit and represent the perspectives, preferences and priorities of SA Water’s diverse customer base in the Negotiation Forum to challenge SA Water as it prepared its proposed business plan for the 1 July 2020 to 30 June 2024 regulatory period. the next regulatory period.

 The Customer Negotiation Committee was comprised of an Independent Chairperson, a member of the Consumer Experts Panel and a member of SA Water’s Customer Working Group.

 The Commission has also appointed an Independent Probity Advisor to oversee the meetings and negotiations of the Negotiation Forum.